* UPDATE 7/2019 V2.2 *

 Will our world be engulfed by a natural disaster someday or will we destroy ourselves in the future with our own technology?

-We may not be able to choose our exact destiny, but we can improve our odds of survival if unkind human activity is suppressed every chance we get.
+We may not be able to choose our exact destiny, but we can improve our odds of survival if unkind human activity is avoided every chance we get.

 Perhaps our world is a place where a lost civilization, such as Atlantis, survived a great natural disaster long ago and evolved into the modern society we know today.